 How to communicate effectively

 If you decide to communicate your own feelings to the blamer, do so mindfully.
-Given their aversion to responsibility, they might go on the defensive when you confront their behavior.
+Given their aversion to responsibility, they may go on the defensive when you confront their behavior.

 Invite them into a healthy open conversation by first letting them know how much they mean to you and how much you want the relationship to work out.
 Then you can begin to let them in on how they’ve been affecting you.

 Use specific examples

 Use specific examples of their blaming behavior rather than sweeping generalizations, and be mindful of your tone of voice and body language.
 The person is likely dealing with many insecurities and low self-esteem, so anything you can do to keep the conversation friendly, respectful, and growth-oriented will benefit both parties.

 One surefire way to weaken your position when dealing with a chronic blamer is to stoop to their level.